ourfriendselectric/golden-robot-records/_golden-robot-records/electric-mary.md

 10 years, Five Albums… Three E.P’s… American and European tours… broken teeth, broken bones & broken records.

 2019 sees the release of a brand new studio album ‘**Mother**‘, the first full length to be issued by the band since their critically acclaimed live recording “Live at Helldorado”.
+It will be released through Golden Robot Records in USA and Japan.&nbsp;

 Electric Mary are hungrier than ever.
 For those who are un-initiated, there’s only one thing left to say:

 **…come and see what all the fuss is about.**

+&nbsp;